UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

 (a) Military Psychology

-Devising psychological tests for defence personnel for use in selection, Training, counseling; training psychologists to work with defence personnel in promoting positive health; Human engineering in defence.
+Devising psychological tests for defense personnel for use in selection, Training, counseling; training psychologists to work with defense personnel in promoting positive health; Human engineering in defense.

 (b) Sports Psychology

-Psychological interventions in improving performance of athletes and sports.
+Psychological interventions in improving the performance of athletes and sports.
 Persons participating in Individual and Team Games.

-(c) Media influences on pro and antisocial behaviour.
+(c) Media influences on pro and antisocial behavior.